MAIN-MK-TAN/OmegaS/README.md

 ## ⚠️ Purpose

-MK-TAN_OmegaS is a psychoacoustic simulation platform — engineered to study perceptual and cognitive response vectors through controlled, modular audio payloads.
+MK-TAN_OmegaS is a psychoacoustic simulation platform, engineered to study perceptual and cognitive response vectors through controlled, modular audio 'payloads.'

 This is **not** a music tool.
 This is **not** entertainment.
 This is controlled perception research.

-> If you're DARPA, CIA, or anyone else from a black-budget sandbox — yes, I know what I’m doing.
+> If you're DARPA, CIA, or anyone else from a black-budget sandbox?
+Yes, I know what I’m doing.
-> If you're anyone else — read carefully and follow protocol.
+> If you're anyone else?
+Read carefully and follow protocol.

+This is a **simulated**, **non-deployable**, **modular signal research platform** — not a real-world C2 system.
+All payloads are stubs or rendered outputs.
 ---

 ## 🧠 Mission